 It’s been a while since we’ve posted anything about our rescue pig, Pumba, so we thought we’d share a little about how this fella is doing!

 During these one hour visits, Pippy and Boris get lots of attention, snacks, and extra belly rubs.
 It’s a wonderful feeling seeing the faces of the residents light up when the pigs come to visit!
 Pippy even dresses up on occasion, guaranteeing an extra smile (and sometime a treat!) from the residents.
 We are in process of setting up the pigs as therapy pets in other facilities, and welcome the idea of bringing them to schools and other organizations in the future.
+There are plenty of senior living facilities dotted across towns and cities, like The Chelsea Center (chelseaseniorliving.com/locations/new-york/plainview/), and it would be wonderful to have the pigs visit as many as possible to provide some much-needed connection for the elders living there (and our piggies too!).
 Education is key, and at Hog Haven Farm, we are dedicated to inspiring others to not only help these wonderful animals, but to teach others about how well suited potbelly pigs are as a family pet.

 Currently, Pippy and Boris are not officially certified as therapy animals.
 With our community service hours growing, and consistently good bills of health from the vet, we are looking to have them certified by the end of 2014.
 If you or your organization would like Hog Haven Farm to pay a visit, please contact us at firstname.lastname@example.org today!